bvbohnen/X4_Customizer/Documentation.md

       - Does not stop the normal message Prints.

+  * Generate_Diff

+    Generate a diff of changes between two xml files, creating a diff patch.

+    * original_file_path
+      - Path to the original xml file that acts as the baseline.
+    * modified_file_path
+      - Path to the modified version of the xml file.
+    * output_file_path
+      - Path to write the diff patch to.
+    * skip_unchanged
+      - Bool, skip output for files that are unchanged (removing any existing diff patch).
+      - Default will generate empty diff patches.
+    * verbose
+      - Bool, print the path of the outputs on succesful writes.

+  * Generate_Diffs

+    Generate diffs for changes between two xml files, creating a diff patch.

+    * original_dir_path
+      - Path to the original xml file that acts as the baseline.
+    * modified_dir_path
+      - Path to the modified version of the xml file.
+    * output_dir_path
+      - Path to write the diff patch to.
+    * skip_unchanged
+      - Bool, skip output for files that are unchanged (removing any existing diff patch).
+      - Default will generate empty diff patches.
+    * verbose
+      - Bool, print the path of the outputs on succesful writes.

   * Write_To_Extension

     Write all currently modified game files to the extension folder.
 Existing files at the location written on a prior call will be cleared out.
 Content.xml will have dependencies added for files modified from existing extensions.